swatified/Verbix-Flutter/README.md

 [![Firebase](https://img.shields.io/badge/Firebase-Auth_&_Firestore-FFCA28.svg)](https://firebase.google.com)
 [![OCR](https://img.shields.io/badge/OCR-Google_ML_Kit-4285F4.svg)](https://developers.google.com/ml-kit)

 > <br/> Dyslexia is a learning disability which affects [5-10% of children worldwide](https://pmc.ncbi.nlm.nih.gov/articles/PMC6099274/#:~:text=Given%20that%20an%20estimated%205,and%20informed%20understandings%20of%20dyslexia.).
 Verbix is a cross-platform app that uses OCR and speech recognition to help children with dyslexia improve their reading and writing skills through personalized exercises and real-time feedback.
+Built with Flutter, it runs seamlessly on Android, iOS, and Web while maintaining an optimized APK despite rich multimedia features and advanced AI capabilities.

 <br/>